-MOURI Tech is a global enterprise IT solutions and services company, delivering a comprehensive portfolio of services with focus on end-to-end capabilities in intelligent enterprise resource planning (iERP) and enterprise digital transformation services.
+MOURI Tech is a global enterprise IT solutions and services company, delivering a comprehensive portfolio of services with focus on end-to-end capabilities in iERP and enterprise digital transformation services.
 The company's operations are spread across four practice areas: iERP, enterprise digital transformation, infrastructure services and program management and others and with an extensive range of services and operations, the company stands out as one of the few companies capable of providing end-to-end IT solutions and services.

 MOURI Tech has presence in USA, EMEA and India and also operates in South Africa, Germany, the United Kingdom, Canada and the UAE through its subsidiaries.
-As per Frost & Sullivan estimates, during CY2023, the USA, EMEA and India accounted for 37%, 30% and 4% of the overall technology spend, respectively.
+As per Frost & Sullivan estimates, during 2024, the USA, EMEA and India accounted for 35%, 30% and 5% of the overall technology spend, respectively.